4 Ways the Pandemic Changed Robots in Retail

 Over the past decade, retailers have anticipated introducing robots into their stores, and they've had a pretty clear idea of how in-store robotics would be used.
-For example, in 2019, Badger Technologies rolled out nearly 500 robots for front-of-store-use in hazard detection at Ahold Delhaize USA brands Stop & Shop and Giants/Martin's in the Midwest.
+For example, in 2019, Badger Technologies rolled out nearly 500 robots for front-of-store-use in hazard detection at Ahold Delhaize USA brands Stop & Shop and Giants/Martin's.
 Badger Technologies' newest autonomous retail robot can also conduct planogram compliance checks, inventory price accuracy and floor safety today.

 Jabil's omnichannel retail survey shows almost one-third of participants were considering or already implementing robotics or automation in some form to improve in-store customer satisfaction and experiences.
 An additional 20% said they were looking at robotics to improve store operations and efficiencies.

 While those reasons are certainly still valid, COVID has presented more pressing reasons for retailers to introduce in-store robots.
 In a 2021 survey conducted by Brain Corp and Retail Wire, 73% of large retailers said the importance of using robotics in warehouses or distribution centers has increased due to factors that emerged during the pandemic.
 Those factors included the need to provide a safer, cleaner store for shoppers; the need for enhanced social distancing; and the need to improve on-shelf inventory availability.

 Still, at least one retail giant who had already introduced in-store robots found itself reevaluating the technology.
 In late 2020, Walmart ended a partnership in which it had rolled out 1,000 robots to stores across the country.
 But the company says it is still focused on automation in its warehouses and for picking and delivering orders.
 Earlier this year, the company announced it would use robots in its local fulfillment centers, built within or in addition to existing stores, to retrieve products.